Topic-specific policies

 Scope

 Like governance and risk management, information security management is a broad topic with ramifications for all organisations.
-Information security, and hence ISO/IEC 27002, is relevant to all types of organisation including commercial enterprises of all sizes (from one-man-bands up to multinational giants), not-for-profits, charities, government departments and quasi-autonomous bodies - in fact any organisation that handles and depends on information.
+Information security, and hence ISO/IEC 27002, is relevant to all types of organisation including commercial enterprises of all sizes (from one-man-bands up to multinational giants), not-for-profits, charities, clubs, government departments and quasi-autonomous bodies - in fact any organisation that handles and depends on information.
 The specific information risks and hence control requirements differ in detail but there is a lot of common ground, for instance most organisations need to address information risks relating to their employees plus contractors, consultants and third party suppliers of various information and IT services such as cloud computing.

 IMPORTANT!
 The standard is explicitly concerned with information security, meaning the security of all forms of information (e.g. computer data, documentation, knowledge and intellectual property) and not just IT/systems/network/cyber security.